 Below is a list of some publications, largely geared toward research audiences.
+I don't believe in posting my whole CV unless required by my job.
+If you want to see me CV, contact me.
 There are some pieces for practitioners and for general interest hiding in there as well.

-Lee, V. R., Thurston, T., & Thurston, C. (in press).
+Lee, V. R., Thurston, T., & Thurston, C. (2017).
 A comparison of discovered regularities in blood glucose readings across two data collection approaches used with a Type 1 diabetic youth.
 Methods of Information in Medicine.

 Drake, J., Cain, R., & Lee, V. R. (2017).
 From wearing to wondering: Treating wearable activity trackers as tools for inquiry.
 In I. Levin & D. Tsybulsky (Eds.), Optimizing STEM Education With Advanced ICTs and Simulations.
 Hershey, PA: IGI Global.

 Lee, V. R., Drake, J. R., & Thayne, J. L. (2016).
 Appropriating quantified self technologies to support elementary statistical teaching and learning.
 IEEE Transactions on Learning Technologies, 9(4), 354-365. doi:10.1109/TLT.2016.2597142

 Cain, R., & Lee, V. R. (2016).
 Measuring Electrodermal Activity to Capture Engagement in an Afterschool Maker Program.
 In P. Blikstein, M. Berland, & D. A. Fields (Eds.), Proceedings of FabLearn 2016: 6th Annual Conference on Creativity and Making in Education (pp. 78-81).
 Stanford, CA: ACM.